-Hyatt just announced a major update to the World of Hyatt award chart coming in May 2026, and this one is bigger than a regular annual category shuffle.
+Hyatt just announced a major update to the World of Hyatt award chart coming on May 20th, 2026, and this one is bigger than a regular annual category shuffle.
 And yes, you would wish that rumors about the Category 9 and 10 were true instead.
 Let’s see what we can expect in the world of Hyatt bookings in the next few months.

 What Is Changing With the Hyatt Award Chart in 2026?